Harlan-Howe/numeric-image-decompression-23/README.md

 <!-- Footnotes themselves at the bottom. -->
 ## Notes

+[^1]:
-[^1]: Was I just hinting that something other than a space might make debugging easier?
-Why, yes, I was.
+Was I just hinting that something other than a space might make debugging easier?
+Why, yes, yes I was.

+[^2]:

-[^2]: Sounds like something out of _Mission Impossible,_ doesn't it?
+     Sounds like something out of _Mission Impossible,_ doesn't it?

-[^3]: Of course, it's forgiving for the *user*, but you have to make sure this works.